Error: Cannot set attribute password to a service user. Check the import data.

 $serviceUser$:SERVICEUSER_ATTRIBUTE=IS_SERVICEUSER

-So as per error in above screenshot, mainly issue with JAVA service user export might be that export file still have entry for password field.
-Also as service user will not have any password, it will be marked as null.
+So as per the error in the above screenshot, mainly issue with the JAVA service user export might be that the export file still has an entry for a password field.
+Also as the service user will not have any password, it will be marked as null.
 Due to this issue, user import is not successful.
-Example of one service user is as follows.
+An example of one service user is as follows.

 [User]